antFB/antFB/components/tabs/index.en-US.md

 ---
 category: Components
 type: Navigation
-english: Tabs
+title: Tabs
 ---

 Tabs make it easy to switch between different views.

 ### When To Use

-Ant Design has 3 types Tabs for different situation.
+Ant Fable has 3 types Tabs for different situation.

 - Card Tabs: for managing too many closeable views.